Snob

 Caricature of American lawyer and socialite Ward McAllister (1855–1908) pointing Uncle Sam to "an English Snob of the 19th Century" and saying how he must imitate him or "you will nevah be a gentleman".
 Uncle Sam is shown laughing heartily.

 Snob is a pejorative term for a person who feels superior due to their social class, education level, or social status in general; it is sometimes used especially when they pretend to belong to these classes.
 The word snobbery came into use for the first time in England during the 1820s.

 Examples

-Snobs can through time be found ingratiating themselves with a range of prominent groups – soldiers (Sparta, 400 BCE), bishops (Rome, 1500), poets (Weimar, 1815) – for the primary interest of snobs is distinction, and as its definition changes, so, naturally and immediately, will the objects of the snob's admiration.
+Criticisms of those who view themselves as superior (as a result of social class) have been found repeatedly throughout history, even before the concept was distilled into the word "snob".
+Critiques of the aloof and detached nature of the upper classes is noted in historical records of soldiers in ancient Sparta and Roman Bishops (especially during the protestant reformation).

-Snobbery existed also in medieval feudal aristocratic Europe when the clothing, manners, language, and tastes of every class were strictly codified by customs or law.
-Geoffrey Chaucer, a poet moving in the court circles, noted the provincial French spoken by the Prioress among the Canterbury pilgrims:
+Disdain for those viewed as lesser than is easier to actuate in locations where the clothing, manners, language, and tastes of every class were strictly codified by customs or law.
+An excellent example of this sentiment is described Geoffrey Chaucer, who noted the distaste amongst the Canterbury Pilgrims fro the provincial French spoken by the Prioress: